dannypak716/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Please answer the following questions below, you may edit the readme file to include your answers below the question.

-1. How would you describe acessibility on the web to someone new to programming?
+1. How would you describe accessibility on the web to someone new to programming?

+    accessibility allows everyone to interact with your program no matter the barrier that an individual may or may not have.

 2. Talk about 3 different things you can do to ensure your website is accessible.

+    1. semantic HTML to markup your text so it's clear to understand.
+    2. fill out descriptive alt attributes.
+    3. use colors with care in your design.

 3. How would you explain the concept of a variable to someone new to programming?

+    a variable stores a value that can be changed or called later.

 4. What is the purpose of using functions in code?

+    functions allow us to keep our codes DRY

 5. How do you access a key inside of an object inside of an array?

+    1. array[index].key
+    2. array[index][key]

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.